Save Cats From Cruel Declawing!

 Urge the American Veterinary Medical Foundation To Change Their Policy On Declawing!

 Declawing cats is banned in the EU, Australia, Japan, and dozens of other countries, but sadly still a very common occurrence in the United States.
 Despite the international consensus against it, American cats are subjected to this barbaric act.

-The process of declawing involves amputating the final knuckle joint in a cat's paws.
-It is NOT a simple nail clipping.
-The procedure not only mutilates the cat's paws, but can also lead to many complications.
 The American Association of Feline Practitioners has pointed out for years that cats can experience arthritis, long-term pain, lack of balance, and behavioral changes due to declawing.
 It also removes a cat's main means of defense in the wild.
 Declawing is only for a human's comfort and convenience.
-It never benefits the animal.
+It never benefits the animal3.